 Add the beetroot, carrot and half the thyme.
-Turn the heat up to medium and cook, stirring, for 2 minutes to allow the vegetables to caramelize slightly.
+Turn the heat up to medium and cook, stirring for 2 minutes to allow the vegetables to caramelise slightly.

-When the sugar mixture has caramelized slightly, tip the mixture out on to an oiled baking sheet.
+When the sugar mixture has caramelised slightly, tip the mixture out onto oiled nonstick baking paper.
 Allow to cool before roughly chopping.

 Serve the soup with the candied walnuts and the remaining thyme sprinkled over the top.